 - Highest international student experience satisfaction – the UK has the highest ratings for English-speaking countries, with over 90 per cent of students happy with their experience.

 - Most esteemed higher education system – The UK higher education is among the best in the world and consistently performs well in world rankings.
-In the Times Higher Education World Rankings 2018, UK universities have 3 in the top 10 (with University of Oxford and University of Cambridge being the top 2 universities in the world).
+In the Times Higher Education World Rankings 2022, UK universities have 7 in the top 50 (with University of Oxford being ranked as the top University in the World University of Cambridge).

 - Global reputation – the UK’s education system is well known and respected across the world for its high quality and strict standards, resulting in the best teaching, resources, and support available.